 P was talking about Adam Bede : how they know how to make everything: jams and jellies and butters.
 How George Eliot wrote a novel a year and translated Feuerbach and Spinoza.
 You were cooking spaghetti.

 The rain came over now it's running in the gutters and channels you can hear it dripping on the leaves.
-The mountains were full of wild flowers after the early rains - you went in to Berga.
-The film in the orientation point in Berga left out the twentieth century: it jumped straight from the Carlist revolt to now.
+The mountains were full of wild flowers after the early rains.
+You went in to Bergá.
+The film in the orientation point in Bergá left out the twentieth century: it jumped straight from the Carlist revolt to now.

-Half way down the Passeig de l'Industria you went into an agricultural supplier.
+Half way down the Passeig de l'Industría you went into an agricultural supplier.
 You bought a belt a basket a hand hoe and a hatchet.

 [Insert hatchet scan]

-You still wake up at night and in the day your thoughts are still interrupted by the memory of seeing Sasha's cuckoo Maran, after she was destroyed by a fox, alive but destroyed
+[Many years later] you still wake up at night and in the day your thoughts are still interrupted by the memory of seeing Sasha's cuckoo Maran, after she was destroyed by a fox, alive but destroyed

-.. each such point as an opening.. each closure as opening: fung(u)a
+Each such point as an opening.
+Each closure as opening – fung(u)a.